timothyhull/breadpool-self-eval/docs/index.md

             - Clear two-way verbal communication with the SBO.
             - Awareness to continuously ensure alignment of SK paperwork with the SBO throughout a game.
             - Clear two-way visual communication with my assigned JR.
+            - Supporting a JR if they happen to lose track of which trip their jammer is on with body language and visual cues that ask for confirmation.
             - Thorough understanding of:
                 - JR responsibilities and communication needs.
                 - Scoring trips, including less common scenarios like negative trips, etc.